vastgroup/vast-tools/README.md

 ~~~~

 If this alignment step needs to be repeated, the initial genome alignment step
-can be skipped by supplying the ``<sample>-<length>-e.fq`` file as input.
+can be skipped by supplying the ``<sample>-<length>-e.fa.gz`` file as input.
 VAST-TOOLS
-will recognize the \"-e.fq\" suffix and start at the splice junction alignment
+will recognize the \"-e.fa\" suffix and start at the splice junction alignment
 step.
 Gene expression and intron retention analyses *cannot* be run from this stage (you must start
 from the raw reads).

 ~~~~
-> vast-tools align mouse_tissue-e.fq.gz -sp Mmu
+> vast-tools align mouse_tissue-e.fa.gz -sp Mmu
 ~~~~

 Although you can specify two fastq files to vast-tools in a 'paired-end' format,